 We have put STEM (science, technology, engineering and maths) at the heart of our curriculum at Somerhill because these are skills we feel strongly about as we prepare children for an ever-changing world.
 Our engineering programme evolved from our Innovative Design Technology (IDT) curriculum, which grew pupils’ knowledge of applying software to products, and covered topics such as robotics and electronics.
 We are always thinking ahead and looking to make use of new technologies such as augmented reality (AR) and virtual reality.
 Some classes have already created their own AR displays.

-Our curriculum is fully in line with statutory guidelines and it focuses on three core themes: health and wellbeing, relationships and living in the wider world.
+Our curriculum focuses on three core themes: health and wellbeing, relationships and living in the wider world.
 Within these we cover topics such as emotions, family and friends, health, economic awareness and enterprise.
 We encourage pupils to contribute to discussions and express their thoughts.